cardboard-iguana/cardboard-iguana.com/notes/tryhackme-net-sec-challenge.md

 * [TryHackMe: Net Sec Challenge](https://tryhackme.com/room/netsecchallenge)

 This CTF is just a series of questions.
-All should be solvable using nmap, telnet, and Hydra… Though I’m going to substitute netcat for telnet.
-However, I’m sticking to the spirit of things, and will only use those three tools.
+All should be solvable using nmap, telnet, and Hydra...
+Though I'm going to substitute netcat for telnet.
+However, I'm sticking to the spirit of things, and will only use those three tools.

 The target machine is 10.10.152.115.

-We’ll start off with a full nmap scan:
+We'll start off with a full nmap scan:

 ```bash
 sudo nmap -v -oN net-sec-challenge -Pn -A --reason -T4 \